apache/fluo/docs/grafana.md

     path = <GRAFANA_HOME>/dashboards
     ```

-5. If you restart Grafana, you will see the Fluo dashboard configured but all of its charts will
+5. If you restart Grafana, you will see the Fluo dashboards configured but all of their charts will
     be empty unless you have a Fluo application running and configured to send
     data to InfluxDB.
 When you start sending data, you may need to refresh the dashboard page in
     the browser to start viewing metrics.